Walking Holidays in the Channel Islands

 Why do this walk?

-Delightful walking on magnificent cliff and coastal paths.
+Delightful walking on magnificent cliff and coastal paths with an abundance of wildflowers.

 Enjoy stunning golden sandy beaches and crystal clear waters.